-Standardized Patients (SP) are “Individuals who are trained to present the symptoms and signs of disease process as they present in real patients” (Barrows, 1985).
-Standardized patients are effective in training physicians, pharmacists, health care professionals and many other disciplines.
+Simulated Patients (SP) are “Individuals who are trained to present the symptoms and signs of disease process as they present in real patients” (Barrows, 1985).
+Simulated patients are effective in training physicians, pharmacists, health care professionals and many other disciplines.

 An SP is an individual who is trained to role-play or portray a patient with a medical condition, or a patient seeking medication counseling.
 For example, you might participate as a patient with headache symptoms coming to visit a health care provider – such as medicine or pharmacy student, resident or advanced practice nurse.